Second-order perturbations of the Schwarzschild spacetime: practical, covariant and gauge-invariant formalisms

 \subsection{Gauge freedom}

 Perturbation theory in GR comes with well-known gauge freedom corresponding to the choice of how to identify points on the exact spacetime with points in the background spacetime~\cite{Geroch:69,Stewart-Walker:74,Bruni-etal:96}; see Sec.
-IVA of Ref.~\cite{Pound:15b} for a concise summary.
+IVA of Ref.~\cite{Pound:15b} or Appendix~\ref{transformation of xi tilde} of this paper for a concise summary.
 To understand the practical consequence of this, let $A=A^{(0)}+\e A^{(1)} + \e^2 A^{(2)}+\O(\e^3)$ be the expansion of a generic tensor of arbitrary rank (in index-free notation).
 Under a gauge transformation, the terms in this expansion transform as $A^{(n)}\to A^{(n)}+\Delta A^{(n)}$, where

 Here $\Lie$ denotes a Lie derivative, and the gauge generators $\xi^\mu_{(n)}$ correspond to the small coordinate transformation

 Applying Eq.~\eqref{DeltaA} to the metric perturbations $h^{(n)}_{\mu\nu}$ yields